bhits/consent2share/infrastructure/README.md

 ## Development

-This docker compose file is designed to run consent2share application on developer machine.
+This docker compose file is designed to run Consent2Share application on developer machine.

-Compared to the deployment one-server option, this one doesn't set any memory constraints on docker containers because developer's machine may has limited memory on docker-machine.
+Compared to the deployment one-server option, this one doesn't set any memory constraints on Docker containers because developer's machine may has limited memory on docker-machine.

-## scripts
+## Scripts

 ### build-all.sh
 This script is used to build all consent2share APIs' docker images on local machine.